lisamurphy788/covid_data/README.md

 9. The Build process will begin and once finished you get a message to confirm.

 ## 8. Credits
 - Love Sandwiches project

 ## Acknowledgements
-- Tutor support - i got a huge amount of help and guidance from Scott and John.
+- Tutor support - I recieved a huge amount of help and guidance from Scott and John in tutor support.
 - My Mentor
 - My cohort facilitator
-- My Classmates
+- My classmates
 - Community on Slack